The Lost Art of Testing Code in the Age of LLMs and Vibe-Coding

 Key Testing Principles:

-- Assume it’s broken until proven otherwise – Don’t trust LLM output blindly.
+- Assume it’s broken until proven otherwise – Treat LLM output as a draft, not a guarantee.

-- Test early and often – Catch issues before they become entrenched.
+- Test early and often – Problems are easier to fix before they spread through the codebase.

-- Automate as much as possible – Manual checks are error-prone.
+- Automate as much as possible – Manual checks are slow, inconsistent, and easy to miss.

 Setting Up Tests in VS Code